steqeq/0000/docs/understand/file_reorg.md

 |______________________________________________________|
 ```

-## ROCm File reorganization transition plan
+## ROCm FHS Reorganization: Backward Compatibility

-New file organization for ROCm was first introduced ROCm v5.2 release.
-Backward
-compatibility was in place to make sure users had a chance to change their
-applications using ROCm.
-ROCm has moved header files and libraries to its new
-location as indicated in the above structure and included symbolic-link and
+The FHS file organization for ROCm was first introduced in the ROCm v5.2 release.
+Backward compatibility was implemented to make sure users could still run their ROCm applications while transitioning to FHS.
+ROCm has moved header files and libraries to their new locations as indicated in the above structure, and included symbolic-link and
-wrapper header files in its old location for backward compatibility.
+wrapper header files in their old location for backward compatibility.
+The following sections detail ROCm backward compatibility implementation for wrapper header files, executable files, library files and CMake config files.

 ### Wrapper header files

 Wrapper header files are placed in the old location (
-`/opt/rocm-xxx/<component>/include`) with a warning message to include files
+`/opt/rocm-<ver>/<component>/include`) with a warning message to include files
-from the new location (`/opt/rocm-xxx/include`) as shown in the example below.
+from the new location (`/opt/rocm-<ver>/include`) as shown in the example below.

 ```cpp
 #pragma message "This file is deprecated.
 Use file from include path /opt/rocm-ver/include/ and prefix with hip."
 #include "hip/hip_runtime.h"
 ```

-The deprecation plan for backward compatibility wrapper header files is as
+- Starting at ROCm 5.2 release, the deprecation for backward compatibility wrapper header files is: `#pragma` message announcing `#warning`.
-follows

-- `#pragma` message announcing deprecation – ROCm v5.2 release.
-- `#pragma` message changed to `#warning` – Future release, tentatively ROCm
-  v5.5.
-- `#warning` changed to `#error` – Future release, tentatively ROCm v5.6.
-- Backward compatibility wrappers removed – Future release, tentatively ROCm
-  v6.0.
+- Starting from ROCm 6.0 (tentatively) backward compatibility for wrapper header files will be removed, and the `#pragma` message will be announcing `#error`.

 ### Executable files

-Executable files are available in the `/opt/rocm-xxx/bin` folder.
+Executable files are available in the `/opt/rocm-<ver>/bin` folder.
 For backward
-compatibility, the old library location (`/opt/rocm-xxx/<component>/bin`) has a
+compatibility, the old library location (`/opt/rocm-<ver>/<component>/bin`) has a
 soft link to the library at the new location.
 Soft links will be removed in a
 future release, tentatively ROCm v6.0.